1953 Asian Quadrangular Football Tournament

 The 1953 Asian Quadrangular Football Tournament was the second edition of the Asian Quadrangular Football Tournament held in Rangoon, Burma.
 India won the cup for a second time by winning all thee matches.
 It was India's first outright win in an international football tournament played abroad.
-The team received the rolling Colombo Cup and a Special Burma Cup for permanent retention.
+The team received the Colombo Cup and a Special Burma Cup for permanent retention.

 Overview

 The India team arrived in Rangoon on 22 October 1953 and the Pakistan side, a week before.
 The Indian Express described the Aung San Stadium, where all matches were to be played, as having "concrete and semi permanent stands all around the ground" with a capacity of 30,000.
 The rules of the tournament had not made wearing boots mandatory.
 Four of India's players — Sailen Manna, Ahmed Khan, Pansanttom Venkatesh and M. Thangaraj (in the second half) — played bare-footed against Pakistan in the tournament's first game, on 23 October.
+Matches lasted 70 minutes, with 5 minutes recess.